 Making transfers to Singapore is much easier, fast and cost-effective with money transfer services.
 Ensure you do cost comparisons across the board, looking at each provider before picking on the appropriate one.

-Sending money anywhere else in the world is as easy as sending money to Singapore.
-If you're looking to send money to another country, here is the list of the most popular destinations.
+Sending money anywhere else in the world is as easy as sending money to the Singapore.
+If you’re looking to send money to another country, here is the list of the most popular destinations.

 Jonathan is the founder and editor of MoneyTransfers.com.
 Jonathan is highly experienced in the currency transfer market, having previously worked in the FX trading industry, alongside being an avid traveller.
 Using his knowledge he identified a need for transparency and further education to help people save money on their money transfers, leading to the creation of MoneyTransfers.com